anhphuongdo34/chem120-e-textbook/README.md

         git remote add upstream git@github.com:anhphuongdo34/chem120-game.git
         git remote set-url --push upstream DO_NOT_PUSH

+## For Jeff
+To updates the changes made by students on your local computer

+        git pull

+To send your changes to GitHub so the students can use them

+        git push

 ## Contribution
 (replace anything with the `<>` with your own content)